candiceevemiller/candiceevemiller/README.md

 - 💞️ I’m looking to make some contributions to open source projects
 - 📫 Email: candice.eve.miller@gmail.com
 - 💼 LinkedIn: https://www.linkedin.com/in/candice-eve-miller/

+Advice to whomever needs it: When coding make sure you leave the campground cleaner than you found it.